midzer/choices/README.md

 **Input types affected:** `text`, `select-one`, `select-multiple`

 **Usage:** Function to run on template creation.
-Through this callback it is possible to provide custom templates for the various components of Choices (see glossary).
+Through this callback it is possible to provide custom templates for the various components of Choices (see terminology).
 For Choices to work with custom templates, it is important you maintain the various attributes defined [here](https://github.com/jshjohnson/Choices/blob/master/assets/scripts/src/choices.js#L1946-L2030).

 **Example:**